AnthonyDas/ImperialCollege-MLAL-CapstoneProject/Datasheet.md

-# Datasheet: Black-Box Optimisation Query Dataset
+# Datasheet: Black-Box Optimisation (BBO) Dataset

 ## Motivation

-This dataset is part of a Black‑Box Optimisation (BBO) capstone project run by Imperial College London towards the award of a Professional Certificate in Machine Learning and Artificial Intelligence.
+This dataset is part of a Black‑Box Optimisation (BBO) capstone project run by Imperial College London towards the award of a Professional Certificate in Machine Learning and Artificial Intelligence [August 2025 - March 2026].

-The project aims to maximise the output of 8 independent, unknown “black-box” functions by examining past evaluations and selectively deciding where to evaluate next.
-Initial data samples of varying sizes for each function were provided and form part of the dataset.
-A total of 13 additional evaluations per function are also available.
-These “query submissions” are to be chosen by participants and also form part of the dataset.
+The project aims to maximise the output of 8 independent, unknown “black-box” functions by examining past evaluations and selectively deciding where to evaluate each function next.
+Initial data samples, containing both inputs and outputs, of varying lengths for each function, were provided and form part of the dataset.
+A total of 13 “query submissions”  per function is also available and must be chosen by participants.
+Query submissions and corresponding outputs also form part of the dataset.

-The task of this dataset is to record historical evaluations for each of the 8 BBO functions, and to be used for the purposes of training any models necessary to maximise the same functions.
+The task of this dataset is to record historical evaluations for each of the 8 BBO functions, and to be used for training any models necessary to maximise each function.

 ## Composition

 ### Initial data samples:

-* These are provided as numpy files.
-Inputs and outputs are separated into 2 different files per BBO Function (e.g. initial_inputs1.npy and initial_outputs1.npy).
+* These are provided as _.npy_ (numpy) files.
+Inputs and outputs are separated into 2 different files per BBO Function (e.g. _initial_inputs1.npy_ and _initial_outputs1.npy_).
-* Once loaded into a numpy array (via numpy.load(<file>)), each row represents a function evaluation, either the input feature values, or the corresponding output value.
+* Once loaded into a numpy array (via _numpy.load(<file>)_), each row represents a function evaluation, either the input feature values or the corresponding output value.
-* All values for a given input feature are numeric spanning the unit range [0, 1).
+* All input feature values are numeric spanning the unit range [0, 1).
 * All functions have a single, continuous output variable.

 | Function   | Input | Output | Initial Samples | Optimisation |